aleena-jose/bharatsim-tutorial/README.md

 - If you have `make` installed, simply do `make html`.
 - Else, `sphinx-build -b html source build/html`.

+This is only to check the final documentation.
+The build files are not supposed to be committed to version control.
+The final documentation site is built automatically from source files.

 After that, submit a Pull Request to the main repository.
 They will be merged after a review.